St. Peter's High School, Jammu

-The St. Peter's High School is an educational institution started by Mill Hill Missionaries from London in 1952 and belongs to Roman Catholic Diocese of Jammu-Srinagar.
+St. Peter's High School, Jammu is an educational institution in Jammu started by Mill Hill Missionaries from London in 1952.
+The school belongs to the Roman Catholic Diocese of Jammu-Srinagar.
+The students of the school are referred to as Petrines, and the school's motto is "Ora et Labora" which means Prayer and Work.
+The school is currently affiliated to the Central Board of Secondary Education (CBSE).

 History

 Father John Boerkamp MHM and Lt.
 Col. Dean requested the then Hon’ble Chief Minister, Sheikh Abdullah, for a piece of land in order to build a Convent School in Jammu.
 He rented a house near Kashmiri Mohalla, Baba Jivan Shah and stayed there for 2 years.
 It was from the same house that St. Peters' High School, B.C Road originated in 1952.
 Initially, it was an Urdu Medium School and only those Catholic Students were admitted who were denied admission elsewhere in Jammu City.
 In 1954, Father Boerkamp bought a bungalow at B. C. Road Jammu and began an English Medium School there with the help of the Presentation Sisters.

-Division

-In 1964, the Presentation Sisters shifted the school, now popularly known as Presentation Convent Senior Secondary School, to the new venue in Gandhi Nagar, where as B.C.
-Road School continued to function as St. Peters's.
+In 1964, the Presentation Sisters moved to a new location establishing a new school now popularly known as Presentation Convent Senior Secondary School in Gandhi Nagar, while the B.C.
+Road School continued as St. Peters's.
+In 1999 St. Peter's Higher Secondary School, Karan Bagh was established as the Higher Secondary division of the school.

-Changes

 The School changed its medium of instruction from Urdu to English in 1984 and in 1987 it was recognized as a High School by the State Government.